TTL & Expiration Handling in Web Push

 Implementing TTL in Push Payloads & HTTP Headers

 Web push relies on the TTL HTTP header (RFC 8030) to communicate expiration to the push service.
-Implementing this correctly requires precise header injection, strict validation, and payload structuring.
 For time-sensitive campaigns, refer to our guide on Setting optimal TTL values for time-sensitive alerts.

 Production HTTP Dispatch Pattern: